Enter Bird's Name in Search Box:

-Distribution: Non-migratory and common across North America, seen from Nova Scotia to northern British Columbia, down into California, up into the central states, down into Texas, to the Atlantic coast and back up into Canada.
+Distribution: Non-migratory and common across North America, seen from Nova Scotia to northern British Columbia, down into California, up into the central states, down into Texas to the Atlantic coast and back up into Canada.
 This large woodpecker has adapted well, making a comeback from the early 1900's.
-The Pileated Woodpecker can now be seen even in wooded areas inside town and cities.
+The Pileated Woodpecker can even be seen in wooded areas inside towns and cities.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.